UZ-SLAMLab/ORB_SLAM3/README.md

 ## Evaluation
 EuRoC provides ground truth for each sequence in the IMU body reference.
 As pure visual executions report trajectories centered in the left camera, we provide in the "evaluation" folder the transformation of the ground truth to the left camera reference.
 Visual-inertial trajectories use the ground truth from the dataset.

-Execute the following script to process a set of sequences and compute the RMS ATE:
+Execute the following script to process sequences and compute the RMS ATE:
 ```
 ./euroc_eval_examples
 ```

 # 5. TUM-VI Examples
-TUM-VI was recorded with two fisheye cameras and an inertial sensor.
+[TUM-VI dataset](https://vision.in.tum.de/data/datasets/visual-inertial-dataset) was recorded with two fisheye cameras and an inertial sensor.

 1. Download a sequence from https://vision.in.tum.de/data/datasets/visual-inertial-dataset and uncompress it.

 2. Open the script "tum_vi_examples.sh" in the root of the project.
 Change **pathDatasetTUM_VI** variable to point to the directory where the dataset has been uncompressed.

-3. Execute the script to process all the sequences with all sensor configurations
+3. Execute the following script to process all the sequences with all sensor configurations:
 ```
 ./tum_vi_examples
 ```